Our Thai Team Manager: The 8,000 Dives Life

-At Coral Grand Divers, we have this one most experienced Thai dive instructor with us, Mr. Gat.
-He has more than 8,000 dives by this life he is living.
-From the Andaman sea to the Gulf of Thailand within these past 17 years.
-Let’s dive in his thoughts of the living.
+At Coral Grand Divers, we have the most experienced Thai dive instructor, Mr. Gat.
+He has more than 8,000 dives in his life from the Andaman sea to the Gulf of Thailand within the past 17 years.
+Let's dive into his thoughts on the living.

 Q: How did you get your 1st dive?

 A: Well, I grew up in the diving business family in Phuket.
-We have a liveaboard boat, but I was always in the office, not on the boat.
-One day at my early 20s, I got so bored that I grabbed the equipment and went with them on the boat for the first time of my life doing scuba diving.
-I did not know how to do it but it did not keep me away from the amazing world under the water.
-I was more excited than scared down there seeing other living things under the water.
+We have a liveaboard boat, but I was always in the office, not on the ship.
+One day in my early 20s, I got so bored that I grabbed the diving equipment and went scuba diving with them on the boat for the first time in my life.
+I needed to learn how to do it, but it did not keep me away from the fantastic world under the water.
 I was blown away by the fish and the coral.
+I was more excited than scared down there, seeing other living things under the water.

-Q: When was all this happen and how many dives did you have by that time?
+Q: When did this happen, and how many dives did you have by that time?

 A: It was in 2002.
-I became the dive instructor later in 2004.
+I became a dive instructor later in 2004.
+I collected about 200 Dives already.
 I went diving every day by getting on the boat with them as a dishwasher, not as the owner's nephew.
-I collected about 200 Dives already.

 A: I moved to Koh Tao to work with Coral Grand Divers in 2005.
 It's the only place I have been working with on this island.
 I have been diving for 17 years now.

-Q: Please tell us about your favorite spots to dive around Koh Tao.
+Q: Please tell us your favorite spots to dive around Koh Tao.

-A: 1.
-“Chumphon Pinnacle” - There are so many things to see there!
-I have been diving at Chumphon Pinnacle for almost 1,000 dives already but I can keep going back there to discover things I haven’t seen yet around the area.
-I don't even know if I could go through all of it.
-There are so many angles of rocks, so many holes to swim through, so many living beings to see.
-It amazed me every time.
+1. "Chumphon Pinnacle" - This dive site has many things to see!
+I have been diving at Chumphon Pinnacle for almost 1,000 dives, but I can keep going back to discover something I have not seen around the area.
+I don't know if I could go through all of it.
+There are so many angles of rocks, so many holes to swim through, and so many living beings to see.
+The Chumphon Pinnacle dive site amazed me every time.

-2. My second favorite place to dive is “Sail Rock” or “Hin Bai” in Thai.
-There are so many kinds of fish there, many types of living beings and corals under the water.
+2. My second favorite dive site is "Sail Rock" or "Hin Bai" in Thai.
+There are many kinds of fish, living beings, and corals under the water.
 It is so pleasant looking at them.

-3. The other one is “Hin Wong Pinnacle”.
-It is a strange geography underwater full of exotic looking coral reefs and strange fish that lives by the sandy bottom of the ocean.
-This dive point is uniquely amazing.
-You cannot finish exploring around all in one dive as well because there are so many sides to see.
-I could never get bored with scuba diving in Koh Tao.
+3. The other one is "Hin Wong Pinnacle."
+It is a strange underwater geography full of exotic-looking coral reefs and peculiar fish living on the ocean's sandy bottom.
+This dive point is uniquely impressive.
+You can only finish exploring around some in one dive as well because there are so many sides to see.
+I have always enjoyed scuba diving in Koh Tao.

 Q: What motivates you to go out and dive other than it's a part of your job?

 A: One part of it is the students.
-I want to teach them so many things I know so they can become good scuba divers.
+I want to teach them many things I know so they can become good scuba divers.
 Second, the gadgets!
-The world changes so fast that there are so many new diving technologies to use.
-Even though I have so many thousands dives already but it is so exciting going out to dive with the new gadgets.
-And of course, photography.
-Back in the day, I was just teaching the whole time, did not get the chance to use a camera.
-There came the days I have to take photos of people, aquatic animals, locations and others.
-Can you believe that after I see the underwater world behind the lens, everything has changed?
-It is a big turning point in my life.
+The world changes so fast that there are so many new diving gear technologies to use.
+Even though I already have so many thousands of dives, diving with the latest diving gear is exciting.
+And, of course, underwater photography.
+Back in the day, I was teaching the whole time and did not get the chance to use an underwater camera.
+There came the days I had to take photos of people, aquatic animals, locations, and others.
+Can you believe that everything has changed after I see the underwater world behind the lens?
+It has been a significant turning point in my life.

-Q: How did the underwater photography change your life?
+Q: How did underwater photography change your life?

-A: Whatever you want to capture down there, you have to know more about them.
-You have to research their nature, habits, gestures, location, depth, weather conditions and geography to capture the perfect moment.
-I have learned so much more of the nature from photography.
+A: Whatever you want to capture the photo underwater, you must know more about them.
+To capture the perfect moment, you must research their nature, habits, gestures, location, depth, weather conditions, and geography.
+I have learned so much more about nature from underwater photography.

 Q: What is your favorite thing to see under the water?

-A: You have to see this animal.
-They are called “Seamoth”.
-They are ancient aquatic animals with a thumb-size, the head part looks like a sparrow head, the body part is bumpy like the crocodile, and the tail is similar to the seahorse.
-They are considered a kind of fish but they have legs.
-They do not swim but they can walk with the wings.
-The rarest thing to see I would say.
-They are hard to notice as well.
+A: They are called "Seamoth."
+They are ancient aquatic animals with a thumb-size.
+The head part looks like a sparrow head, the body part is bumpy like the crocodile, and the tail is similar to the seahorse.
+They are considered a kind of fish, but they have legs.
+They do not swim, but they can walk with wings.
+They are also the rarest thing to see and hard to notice.

-Q: Mr. Gat, what was the most exciting dive in Koh Tao of your thousands of dives?
+Q: Mr. Gat, what was the most exciting dive in your thousands of dives in Koh Tao?

-A: It happened last year in 2018, at Chumphon Pinnacle.
-It was the time that everyone was heading back to the boat.
-Two divers were swimming at the surface, I was down in the water behind him and then a 6-meter-long whale shark with a hole in his head, I remembered it very well, appeared behind those two on the surfaces.
-At the same time, there is the other whale shark down there at 10 meters depth water level, with me.
-He was a 10-meter-long beautiful whale shark.
-It was pretty amazing seeing 2 whale sharks in 1 dive.
+A: It happened last year in 2018 at Chumphon Pinnacle.
+It was time for everyone to head back to the boat.
+Two divers were swimming at the surface, I was down in the water behind him, and then a 6-meter-long whale shark with a hole in his head, I remembered it very well, appeared behind those two on the surfaces.
+At the same time, there was another whale shark down there at 10 meters depth water level with me.
+He was a beautiful 10-meter-long whale shark.
+It was pretty amazing seeing two whale sharks in 1 dive.

-Do you know what is so sad about this?
+Do you know what is sad about this story?
 The hole in that whale shark head.
-It happened because a human touched him and bacteria has infected which cause the hole in his head.
-So, don’t touch anything under the water.
+It happened because a human touched him, and a bacterial infection caused the hole in his head.
+So, don't touch anything under the water.

-Q: How Koh Tao has changed in almost 15 years you have been living here?
+Q: How has Koh Tao changed in the almost 15 years you have lived here?

-A: Well, Koh Tao has changed a lot, especially the environment in the sea, like everywhere else in the world I suppose.
-It is caused by many conditions.
-The environment has changed, but the culture has not changed much.
-Koh Tao is still fun and relaxing as always.
+A: Koh Tao has changed a lot, especially the environment in the sea, like everywhere else in the world.
+Many conditions cause it.
+The environment has changed, but the culture has mostly stayed the same.
+Koh Tao is still fun and relaxing, as always.

 Q: How do you feel about diving nowadays?

-A: Same.
-From the first day that I started to dive until today, I always feel the same.
-Diving just gets me every time, going down under the water.
+A: Same as the first day I started diving.
+I always feel the same.
+Diving gets me every time, going down under the water.
 Everything is still beautiful, the fish, coral, and other things.
 They are always amazing to me.
-I will keep diving as long as there still are coral reefs, fish and as long as the ocean has salty water.
+I will keep diving as long as there are coral reefs and fish and the ocean has salty water.

 Mr. Gat laughed and smiled comfortably.
-While he was walking me to the parking lot of Coral Grand Divers, he told me that diving has turned many people into more calm and relaxing kind of people.
-He stopped to say hi to a Japanese instructor who just got back from diving, “No Seamoth nor Seahorse for today” the Japanese instructor said.
+While he was walking me to the parking lot of Coral Grand Divers, he told me that diving had turned many people into calmer and more relaxed people.
+He stopped to say hi to a Japanese instructor who had just returned from diving, "No Seamoth nor Seahorse for today," the Japanese instructor said.
 Mr. Gat smiled again and wished him a good day.